-Airlines collect up to $100 for the first checked bag a traveler brings aboard, and double that for overweight or oversize bags, but some major U.S. carriers still allow passengers a free carry-on -- and consumers unwilling to pay must cram everything in to take advantage.
-The International Air Transport Association recommends 21.5 x 13.5 x 7.5 inches as the optimum size, although most airlines allow 22 x 14 x 9 inches.
-With a few packing tips and tricks, travelers can fit all the necessities and save money this summer.
+Airlines love charging travelers fees for checking their bags, which can add hundreds of dollars to the cost of travel for families.
+Most major U.S. carriers still allow passengers a free carry-on, and consumers unwilling to pay must cram everything in to take advantage.
+The International Air Transport Association recommends luggage no larger than 22 by 18 by 10 inches.
+With a few packing tips and tricks, travelers can fit all the necessities and save money.

 Stay organized while traveling by grouping items such as toiletries, electronics and cords, makeup, and medication.
 Place them into small pouches that are see-through or easily distinguishable.
-With this system in place, it's easy to grab what's needed without disturbing the rest of the carefully packed contents.
+With this system in place, it's easy to grab what you need without disturbing the rest of the carefully packed contents.

-Although most airlines now charge for checked bags, there are exceptions.
-International flights often include a free checked bag and Southwest -- alone among the major U.S. airlines -- allows passengers up to two checked bags at no extra charge.
-A practical workaround for other domestic flights: Paying for a flight on the credit card associated with the airline often gives travelers a free checked bag.
+Although most airlines charge for checked bags, there are exceptions.
+International flights often include a free checked bag and Southwest — alone among the major U.S. airlines — allows passengers up to two checked bags at no extra charge.
+JetBlue also allows two free checked bags for passengers traveling on BluePlus and BlueFlex fares.
+There is a way to avoid baggage fees on other airlines: Paying for a flight on the credit card associated with the airline often gives travelers a free checked bag.

 It's much easier to travel with only a carry-on in the summer, when you can bring sandals instead of boots and skip the outerwear.
-To further limit the contents of your suitcase, wear any bulky shoes and items such as jeans.
-Don't pack more than a week's worth of clothing, even for longer trips.
+To further limit the contents of a suitcase, wear bulky shoes and items such as jeans instead of packing them.
+Don't bring more than a week's worth of clothing, even for longer trips.
 Doing a load of laundry is cheaper and easier than hauling around a large suitcase.

 Travel jackets are designed with extra pockets (sometimes more than 20) to let travelers carry as much stuff as possible on their person.
 Some transform into a bag with a handle, while others can pass as just another vest or sports coat.
 Travelers worried about space, and especially about the weight of their bag, can fill up the pockets and walk everything on board.

-Ticket prices often appear low, but once baggage fees are added in, budget airlines such as Allegiant, Spirit, and Frontier don't look so cheap.
-Depending where and when the bag is paid for, even a carry-on can cost as much as $65.
+Ticket prices often appear low, but once baggage fees are added in, airlines such as Allegiant, Spirit, and Frontier don't look so cheap.
+Depending where and when the bag is paid for, even a carry-on can cost $40 or more.
 In some cases, checking a bag actually costs less than bringing a carry-on.
 The cheapest option is to pay for any suitcases when buying the ticket; the most expensive is waiting until arrival at the departure gate.